 We will build this pipeline on top of Apache Spark, Parquet and noSQL database to better scale with cluster computing and archive superior performance on large inputs.
-As security is becoming a big concern in nowadays genomics research, we will be using https link and crypto algorithms to protect users information.
+As security is becoming a big concern in genomics research, we will be using https link and crypto algorithms to protect users information.
 Also, we allow users to clean up their computational footprints.
 Last, we will distribute a well encapsulated download package that includes all the tools and required data files (preprocessed and compressed) to give the choice to user to work on their local computational resources.
-This is beneficial if the inputs are large and highly sensitive.
 To address the portability issue, we will provide a download version that has everything contained in a Docker container.